Adaptive Planning for Multi-Attribute Controllable Summarization with Monte Carlo Tree Search: Limitations

 \section{Limitations}

-Although PACO offers strong controllability across multiple attributes, several limitations remain.
+Although PACO offers strong controllability across multiple attributes, we note a few practical limitations and directions for extension.
 First, while summary-level nodes help reduce the search space, the tree search remains computationally expensive (refer to Appendix~\ref{appendix:computational cost}).
-Finding an optimal control path requires deeper simulations, leading to longer runtimes and limited scalability.
-To address this, future work could explore search-time heuristics to reduce computational cost without sacrificing control quality.
+Finding an optimal control path requires deeper simulations, leading to longer runtime.
+Nevertheless, PACO operates entirely at test time and requires no additional training, it is practically valuable despite the added computational overhead.
+To mitigate this limitation, future work could explore more efficient search-time heuristics or incorporate approximation strategies to reduce computational cost without sacrificing control quality.
 Second, incorporating the optimization of quality dimensions, as explored in previous work such as \citet{ryu-etal-2024-multi} and \citet{song-etal-2025-learning}, could expand controllability beyond attribute alignment to broader quality dimensions such as \textit{coherence}, \textit{consistency}, \textit{relevance}, and \textit{fluency}.
 To support more comprehensive and user-tailored summarization, future work could extend PACO to accommodate a broader range of attribute types.